codedx/srm-k8s/docs/DeploymentGuide.md

 ### Cache Service Startup Fails

 When using a secure Redis connection, the Scan Farm Cache Service will fail to start if it references an incorrect or invalid certificate.
 If you encounter a `Socket is closed` message similar to the example below, verify the validity of the certificate referenced by the service via the REDIS_CACERT environment variable and the Kubernetes Secret resource ending in `-sf-cache-cert-secret`.
+If the certificate is invalid, replace the file referenced by the `scanFarmRedisServerCert` field in config.json with the current certificate.
+Then, rerun the Helm Prep Script along with the resulting kubectl commands.

 ```
 {